-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the school office.
-Where there are known medical appointments, parents should notify the school in advance.
+If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the school office.
+Where there are known medical appointments, parentsmust notify the school in advance and provide evidence.